fusion-energy/openmc_depletion_plotter/README.md

 ![openmc pulse time plot](https://user-images.githubusercontent.com/8583900/188698064-9ffae002-844d-4cdf-aca2-b87d9a8f39b4.png)

-# Plotting activation or atoms as a function of time
+# Plotting activation, atoms, or decay heat as a function of time

 The ```openmc.deplete.Results()``` class has been extended to include a ```plot_atoms_vs_time()``` method and a ```plot_activity_vs_time``` method.